Your Go-To List of Low-Acid Fruits and Vegetables for Acid Reflux

 Why Low-Acid?

-There is no conclusive scientific evidence to support the central claim of the alkaline diet, as neither food nor drink can change your blood's tightly controlled pH, according to a June 2016 review in BMJ.
+There's no conclusive scientific evidence to support the central claim of the alkaline diet, as neither food nor drink can change your blood's tightly controlled pH, according to a June 2016 review in BMJ.
+But eating more low-acid fruits and veggies could certainly still have benefits, per MD Anderson Cancer Center.

 Advertisement

-However, current studies support cutting back on some of those acid-producing foods (i.e. red meats) while filling your diet with more veggies.
-In fact, decreasing animal meat in favor of more fruits and vegetables helps reduce urine acidity, a culprit in promoting kidney stones, per the National Kidney Foundation.
-And a May 2016 study in the Iranian Journal of Kidney Diseases suggests that a low-acid diet is tied to a lower risk of chronic kidney disease.
+That's in part because you'll be cutting back on some acid-producing foods (i.e. red meats) to fill your diet with more produce.
+Decreasing animal meat in favor of more fruits and vegetables helps reduce urine acidity, a culprit in promoting kidney stones, per the National Kidney Foundation.
+And a May 2016 study in the Iranian Journal of Kidney Diseases suggests a low-acid diet is tied to a lower risk of chronic kidney disease.

 Emphasizing more vegetable protein in lieu of red meat may even help manage heartburn symptoms and issues related to GERD.
 Vegetable proteins are associated with fewer incidents of acid reflux within the first hour after eating, according to an April 2018 study in Gastroenterology Research and Practice.